SF-WDI-LABS/tunely-angular/docs/sprint6.md

 ## Step 5

-1. Add functionality so that the user can create new songs and have them added to the list.
+1. Add functionality so that the user can create new songs and have them added to the list from within the modal.

 ## Challenges